tetsufmbio/collab/README.md

 You are free to use and modify them.

+Run the script in the command line to see the instructions to use it.
+To run the script, just type:

+> perl <script_name.pl>

+Some pertinent information (description, dependencies, etc.) are described in the top of each script.

+Some scripts have Perl modules dependencies (also listed in the beginning of the scripts).
+To install a Perl module, please follow the instructions in http://www.cpan.org/modules/INSTALL.html.

-If one of these scripts was useful in your work, please cite this repository.
+If one of these scripts was useful in your work, please cite this repository and, if applicable, the work that inspired its development.

 ***

 **Tetsu Sakamoto**
 PhD in Bioinformatics
 Universidade Federal de Minas Gerais